 Select bulbs that will suit the growing zone and site you wish to adorn.
 Bulbs must be hardy to your region and the site should be well-draining with loose soil and plenty of organic matter incorporated.

 You might be inspired by one variety, such as all red tulips, or mix in other colors of tulips for a different effect.
 Another delightful way of landscaping with bulbs is to make a bed with successive colors.
 Plant bulbs that bloom first, intermixed with those that come later, which will cover up spent blooms and foliage.

 In gardens of the 1800s, it was popular to have restrictive borders that set off each bed.
 Consider a plot of all red tulips bordered by sweet little blue Muscari.
 You can also get really creative by planting flower colors that form a picture or word.

 A simple pattern is to line beds along paths or the drive with bold bulb color.
-Encircle a tree with bulbs, plant in a planter. go monochromatic or plant a shifting sea of jewel tones.
+Encircle a tree with bulbs or plant them in a planter.
+Go monochromatic or plant a shifting sea of jewel tones.
 A pastel theme is restful, while a blaze of bright yellow daffodils intermixed with red and orange tulips adds pop to the landscape.
 Just remember to preplan the bed with the look you desire, so planting is easy and follows the design.

 If you have problems with squirrels and other animals that dig up bulbs, lay mulch or even mesh over the area until sprouts begin to come up.
 After blooming, leave the foliage on until it begins to yellow to help fuel the next season’s growth.
 You can hide this under successive plantings like later blooming bulbs or perennials.